Stay up to date with the latest news

 Currently in the midst of regional Queensland Show season, Bryce and his Cattle Club teammates are often on the road on weekends undertaking Junior Parading, Led Steers and Junior Judging at regional shows, and with the College’s Cattle Club in growth phase Bryce will be one of the first to show St Brendan’s College-bred cattle during 2019 show season.

-“So far this season Bryce and his team have competed at The Caves and Taroom Shows, with Callide Valley show in Biloela and Ridgelands next up on our program,” Mr Oram said.
+“So far this season Bryce and his team have competed at The Caves and Taroom Shows, Callide Valley in Biloela, with Ridgelands next up on our program,” Mr Oram said.

 “I got a few firsts last year with led steers and went in Junior Parading, and I enjoy that because you are being judged on how you present your cattle, rather than on your cattle,” Bryce said.